Resources Available for Student Ratings

-Approximately two months before the end of each semester, instructors of every single course in the system will receive an email notification that the system is open for customization.
+Approximately two months before the end of each semester, instructors of every course in the system will receive an email notification that they can log in to the Explorance Blue system.
 You can follow the link in the email, or you can go into the Student Ratings link that will appear in your Canvas courses, or go directly to the Explorance portal (csufresno.bluera.com/csufresno.edu).
 Once you get to your Explorance portal, (Explorance is the company that will be administering the questionnaires for us) you have three choices:

 - Select the online option, and designate the dates that the online questionnaire will be available to your students.
 Starting on November 9, you will also be able to customize your questionnaire using the available items.
 Again, you can follow the link in the email, go to the Course Ratings link in Canvas, or go directly to the Explorance portal (csufresno.bluera.com/csufresno).
 You must have at least one item in each of the 12 categories, so at least 12 items.
 You may add items, up to a limit of 20 total.
 You may add written questions in addition to the standard items.

 Can I still administer my student ratings on paper, or do I have to go online?

 Paper surveys are currently still an option, but the extra cost of paper surveys is prohibitive, and we may eliminate this option a few years down the line.
 For now, when an individual faculty member chooses to administer surveys on paper, that person’s department office will be responsible (both financially and in terms of labor) for printing the surveys.
 Also, it will not be possible to customize paper surveys by swapping out or adding items.
 Some departments have decided to require online administration of surveys.